Eisenmonoxid/S6Patcher/Features/Features.md

 - The Development Mode can be activated.
 (Necessary for e.g. the LuaDebugger to work).
 - Makes it possible to mod the game without having to modify the existing game files (Sideloading).
 - The PE Header file CheckSum is now recalculated correctly.
 This should fix the issue with the game not starting on some systems.
+- Added an Easy Debug mode, which halts the main thread on boot up and allows to attach a debugger easily.
 - When pressing `SHIFT` when selecting all units, ammunition carts will now also be selected.
 - When pressing `CTRL` when selecting all units, Thiefs will now no longer be selected.
 - Campfires from bandit camps can now no longer crash the game under certain circumstances.